lloydnoone/JobsBoard/readme.md

 The idea for this was to bring together multiple jobs board APIs together and make a simple user interface to show the data from each of them.
 Didnt have a whole lot of time because 2 other code tests came up in that timeframe.

 The user can filter for job title, location, and min and max salary.
+It keeps track of what jobs the user chose to apply.

 It uses express on the backend and react on the front.
 I chose not to use a database for this and just relied on local storage for data persistence.
 If i was to spend mpre time on this i would add user auth and and of course use a database.